inductiva/inductiva/README.md

   task_list.append(task)
 ```

+All simulations are launched in one go and the user can continue to work on other things.
+To check how the simulations are going users can check individual status with `task.get_status()` or a list of the last tasks launched with `inductiva.tasks.list(last_n=5)`.

-All of the simulations will be launched in one go.
-The user can check the status of the simulations and retrieve the results when they are ready.
-Check the FAQ section for more information on how to do this.
+Finally, to retrieve the results the user can use the `task.get_output()` which waits for the simulation to finish before downloading, so it blocks and does not allow to other tasks.
+Check the [Tasks section](https://github.com/inductiva/inductiva/tree/main/inductiva/tasks) for more information on how to do this.

 ## More info: